wcgordon1/lamplighter/manuscript/publish/ch3_Harbor_Suds.md

 "Chalk," Ms. Kestrel said simply.
 "The right kind, applied in the right pattern, at the right time."

 But they weren't finished.
 Ms. Kestrel set the brass lantern on the floor beside the chalk pattern and turned the small wheel at its base.
 The device began to emit the same subtle hum Ivy had felt at the library, but this time it seemed to synchronize with something in the walls themselves.
-Ms. Kestrel placed her hands on the lantern and began to breathe in a deliberate pattern—one count in, two counts out, repeated steadily.
+Ms. Kestrel placed her hands on the lantern and began to breathe in a deliberate pattern: one count in, two counts out, repeated steadily.

 "Latch cadence," she said quietly.
 "One in, two out, for temporary bindings.
 It won't hold forever, but it'll keep things stable until a proper repair crew can address the underlying pressure imbalance."

 Ivy watched the process with fascination, noting how each step built on the previous one.
-The salt had stopped the immediate danger, the chalk had redirected the forces involved, and the light—somehow—was sealing the whole thing in place.
+The salt had stopped the immediate danger, the chalk had redirected the forces involved, and the light, somehow, was sealing the whole thing in place.
 It was like watching someone perform surgery on the building itself.

 "How long will it hold?" she asked.